kunalbidkar/Story-Maps-Training-Project-1/README.md

 * [HTML5](https://www.w3schools.com/html/html5_intro.asp) - Standard markup language for creating Web pages.
 * [Sass](https://sass-lang.com/guide) - Extension of CSS that adds power and elegance to the basic language
 * [Bootstrap](https://getbootstrap.com/) - Building responsive, mobile-first projects on the web.
-* [ARCGIS](https://developers.arcgis.com/) - ArcGIS is a platform for organizations to create, manage, share, and analyze spatial data.
+* [ArcGIS](https://developers.arcgis.com/) - ArcGIS is a platform for organizations to create, manage, share, and analyze spatial data.
 It consists of server components, mobile and desktop applications, and developer tools.
 * [npm](https://npmjs.com) - Default package manager for the JavaScript runtime environment Node.js
+* [Google Workbox] (https://developers.google.com/web/tools/workbox/guides/get-started) - Provides offline support for your application by storing the media in the browser cache.

 ## Authors